Annuals vs. Perennials — What is the Difference?

 Garden Reference Books

-Review the fundamentals of planting, potting and pruning with Beginner Gardening Step by Step: A Visual Guide to Yard and Garden Basics.
-The book provides solutions to common backyard problems and features DIY projects with helpful how-to photographs. $15 at Amazon.com.
+Once you know the basics, such as annuals vs perennials, review the fundamentals of planting, potting and pruning with Beginner Gardening Step by Step: A Visual Guide to Yard and Garden Basics.
+The book provides solutions to common backyard problems and features DIY projects with helpful how-to photographs.